brenoalvim/PatternFlutter/README.md

-# PatternDart
-A standard template for starting projects using Dart.
+A standard template for starting projects using Flutter.